Frequently Asked Questions & Answers

 If my child is currently enrolled in a Magnet School will they get priority during the Sibling & Priority Registration period?

-Yes, starting with the 2020-2021 school year, all students currently enrolled in a Magnet school and transitioning to the corresponding Magnet Middle School or High School can participate in the Sibling and Priority Registration period which is December 9, 2019 – January 10, 2020 and registration is at the school site.
+Yes, starting with the 2021-2021 school year, all students currently enrolled in a Magnet school and transitioning to the corresponding Magnet Middle School or High School can participate in the Sibling and Priority Registration period which is October 26, 2020 – November 13, 2021 and application period is online (refer to www.pusd.us/openenrollment for details)

 What Magnet Schools will get priority and what are the corresponding Magnet schools that students can register at during Sibling & Priority Registration?